ome/apacheds-docker/README.md

 The folder */var/lib/apacheds* contains the runtime data and thus has been defined as a volume.
 The image uses exactly the file system structure defined by the [ApacheDS documentation](https://directory.apache.org/apacheds/advanced-ug/2.2.1-debian-instance-layout.html).

+### Run by Local Image

-The local container that was built in the previous steps by issing the following command:
+Create and run a container using the image that was built in the previous steps:

     docker run --name ldap --platform linux/amd64 -dit -p 389:10389 openmicroscopy/apacheds:2.0.0.AM27

+### Run by Remote Image

-The container can be started using a pre-built remote image by issuing the following command:
+Alternatively, you can create and run a container using a pre-built remote image:

     docker run --name ldap --platform linux/amd64  -d -p 389:10389 openmicroscopy/apacheds